Tablighi Jamaat

 let alone terrorism.
 It maintains its focus is on the study of the sacred scriptures of Islam: the Quran and the Hadith, and that the personal spiritual renewal that results will lead to reformation of society.
-However, the group has been accused of maintaining political links, and being used by members of Islamist terrorist organisations to recruit operatives.
+However, the group has been accused of maintaining political links, and being used by members of Islamic terrorist organisations to recruit operatives.

 History

-The emergence of Tablighi Jamaat also coincided closely with the rise of various Hindu revivalist movements such as Shuddhi (purification) and Sanghatan (consolidation) launched in the early twentieth century to reconvert Hindus who had converted to Islam and Christianity.
-Tablighi Jamaat has been called a "missionary offshoot" of the revivalist Deobandi movement of India.
+The emergence of Tablighi Jamaat also coincided closely with the rise of various Hindu revivalist movements such as Shuddhi (purification) and Sanghatan (consolidation) launched in the early twentieth century to reconvert Hindus who had converted to Islam and Tablighi Jamaat has been called a "missionary offshoot" of the revivalist Deobandi movement of India.

 Origin

-Muhammad Ilyas, the founder of Tablighi Jamaat, wanted to create a movement that would enjoin good and forbid evil as the Quran decreed, as his teacher Rasheed Ahmad Gangohi dreamed of doing.
+Muhammad Ilyas Kandhlawi, the founder of Tablighi Jamaat, wanted to create a movement that would enjoin good and forbid evil as the Quran decreed, as his teacher Rasheed Ahmad Gangohi dreamed of doing.
 The inspiration for this came to Ilyas in a dream during his second pilgrimage to Mecca in 1926.

 Ilyas abandoned his teaching post at Madrasah Mazahir Uloom in Saharanpur and became a missionary for reforming Muslims (but he did not advocate preaching to non-Muslims).
 He relocated near Dargah Hazrat Nizamuddin in Delhi, where this movement was formally launched in 1926, or 1927.
 When setting the guidelines for the movement, he sought inspiration from the practices adopted by Muhammad at the dawn of Islam.
 Muhammad Ilyas put forward the slogan, "!اﮮ مسلمانو! مسلمان بنو", "O Muslims, become [true] Muslims!".
-This expressed the central focus of Tablighi Jamat: their aim to renew Muslims by socially by trying to unite them in embracing the lifestyle of Muhammad.
+This expressed the central focus of Tablighi Jamaat: their aim to renew Muslims by socially by trying to unite them in embracing the lifestyle of Muhammad.
 The movement gained a following in a relatively short period and nearly 25,000 people attended the annual conference in November 1941.

-At the time, some Muslim Indian leaders feared that Muslims were losing their religious identity and were heedless of Islamic rituals (mainly daily prayers).
+At the time, some Muslim Indian leaders feared that Muslims were losing their religious identity and were heedless of Islamic rituals.
 The movement was never given any name officially, but Ilyas called it Tahrik-i Imaan.
 Muhammad Ilyas died in 1945 and he himself is buried in the Nizām Ad-Dīn Mosque.

-The Mewat region where Tablighi Jamaat started around Delhi was inhabited by the Meos, a Rajput ethnic group, some of whom had converted to Islam, and then re-converted to Hinduism when Muslim political power declined in the region, lacking the necessary acumen (according to one author, Ballard) required to resist the cultural and religious influence of majority Hindus, prior to the arrival of Tablighi Jamaat.
+The Mewat region where Tablighi Jamaat started near Delhi was inhabited by the Meos, an ethnic group native to the region, most of whom had converted to Islam, and then had adopted Hindu traditions and attitudes when Muslim political power declined in the region, lacking the necessary acumen (according to one author, Roger Ballard) required to resist the cultural and religious influence of majority Hindus, prior to the arrival of Tablighi Jamaat.